hpdewilde/webik/README.md

-# Webprogrammeren en Databases project
+# WebIK project: Trivia website
-# Trivia website
+By Hein de Wilde, Nicholas van der Veere and Stan van 't Veer
 ## Documentation
 #### Description website:
 This webiste is based around a trivia game and the open trivia database (see refs).
 The database contains 500 questions